rajbot/quarantine-guide/index.md

 In order to minimize your contact with other people, it is best if you arrange for someone to deliver groceries and other supplies for you.

 You can also have groceries and takeout food delivered to your house.
 Be sure to disinfect deliveries and reheat takeout food as described above.
-Prepay by credit card and have the delivery person leave food at your door.
+If you can, prepay by credit card and have the delivery person leave food at your door.

 ### CSA Boxes and Mealkits